 Theories of personality, applications, and extensions of these theories, current research on individual differences, and methods and issues in personality measurement.
 (1) Lecture: 3 hrs/wk.
-Prerequisites: PSYC 101 or INQ 260PY or permission.

 355 Cross-Cultural Psychology

 The study of human behavior and mental processes, including both differences and consistencies, across different cultures.
 The aim is to examine systematic relations between cultural factors and behavior, as well as the generalizability of psychological principles across cultures.
 (1)